Typhoid, also known as typhoid fever or enteric fever, is an infection caused by the bacteria Salmonella enterica serotpye Typhi.

 - loss of appetite

 - temporary pink spots on the chest and abdomen

 With antibiotic treatment, symptoms start to subside after 5 to 7 days, but without treatment they continue to get worse for several weeks, and more than 10% of untreated people may die.

-A small number of people who recover from typhoid may have a relapse of their symptoms just a few weeks later.
-The second bout tends to be less severe than the first, and clears up quickly with further treatment.
+Some people who recover from typhoid may have a relapse of their symptoms typically about 1 week later.
+The second infection tends to be less severe than the first, and clears up quickly with further treatment.

 Many people suffer from mild intestinal bleeding, but it is severe in only a small minority of cases.
 The main way typhoid kills is by causing perforation of the small intestines, causing bacteria to pour into the abdominal cavity.
 This condition is called peritonitis, and is often fatal.